syncthing/syncthing/GOALS.md

 Syncthing should be approachable, understandable and inclusive.

-> Complex concepts and maths form the base of Synchting's functionality.
+> Complex concepts and maths form the base of Syncthing's functionality.
 > This should nonetheless be abstracted or hidden to a degree where
 > Syncthing is usable by the general public.